Crochet Summer Top Pattern: 5 Easy Ideas + a Free V-Stitch Tee

 SC (single crochet), HDC (half double crochet), DC (double crochet), CH (chain), ST/STS (stitch/stitches), RS (right side), WS (wrong side), FO (fasten off), GA (gauge), YO (yarn over), PM (place marker).

-Before we dive into the patterns, make sure you have your supplies ready.
+Before we get into the patterns, make sure you have your supplies ready.
 Choosing the right materials makes a huge difference in how your finished garment looks and feels.
 Our guide to the best yarn for beginner crochet will help you select the perfect fiber and weight for summer wearables.

 Why Choose a Crochet Summer Top Pattern Free?